mapmeld/scraping-by-in-nodejs/README.md

 });
 ```

 Cool!
-It worked!
+It should work the same in NodeJS as in the browser!

 ### Returning JSON data instead of logging

-If this scraper is ever going to become a module, I need a function that makes a JSON object on command, instead of just dumping out text.
+If this scraper is ever going to become a module, I need a function that returns a JSON object on command, instead of just dumping out text.

 I'm going to call this function scrapeData.
 Because it has the asynchronous code from requesting a page inside of it, I will pass data back through a callback function instead of trying to use "return".
 This callback function will be the new way to handle errors and returned data.